phpsu/ShellCommandBuilder/README.md

 #### Coprocess

-To run commands in background, the ShellBuilder class supports the `coproc` keyword.
+To run commands in the background, the ShellBuilder class supports the `coproc` keyword.
 <br /> This keyword lets the command run asynchronously in a subshell and can be combined with pipes and redirections.

 More information on Coprocesses can be found [in the Bash Reference](https://www.gnu.org/software/bash/manual/html_node/Coprocesses.html).